canisat/canipy/README.md

 <img width="320" height="240" alt="CaniPy GUI" src="https://github.com/user-attachments/assets/cb6152cd-33fd-45df-8c28-e11f3eb5f4e0" />

-CaniPy provides a modern foundation for hobbyists to continue using supported satellite radio hardware.
+CaniPy provides a modern foundational reference for hobbyists to continue using supported satellite radio hardware.

 The project can either be used by itself with a GUI or as a module that can be imported to support other scripts.